Summer Fishing Trips in Oregon

 Summer Walleye Fishing Trips

 Though walleye can be caught year-round, in the Lower Columbia and Willamette rivers, around Portland, walleye fishing is best in the summer months, late June through September.
 These toothy predators can be aggressive feeders at times, and a lot of fun to catch.
-The Columbia and Willamette rivers have yielded record Oregon Walleye at more than 18 lbs.
+The Columbia River and Willamette Rivers have yielded record Oregon Walleye at more than 18 lbs.

 Clackamas River Fishing Trips